JuliaSymbolics/Metatheory.jl/paper/paper.md

 a programming language property colloquially referred to as *homoiconicity*.

 We introduce Metatheory.jl: a general purpose metaprogramming and algebraic computation library for the Julia programming language, designed to take advantage of the powerful reflection capabilities to bridge the gap between symbolic mathematics, abstract interpretation, equational reasoning, optimization, composable compiler transforms, and advanced homoiconic pattern matching features.
 Intuitively, Metatheory.jl transforms Julia expressions in other Julia expressions and can achieve such at both compile and run time.
-This intuitively allows Metatheory.jl users to perform customized and composable compiler optimization specifically tailored to single, arbitrary Julia packages.
+This allows Metatheory.jl users to perform customized and composable compiler optimization specifically tailored to single, arbitrary Julia packages.
 Our library provides a simple, algebraically composable interface to help scientists in implementing and reasoning about semantics and all kinds of formal systems, by defining concise rewriting rules in pure, syntactically valid Julia on a high level of abstraction.

 Rewrite rules are defined as regular Julia expressions, manipulating other syntactically valid Julia expressions: since Julia supports LaTeX-like abbreviations of UTF8 mathematical symbols as valid operators and symbols, rewrite theories in Metatheory.jl can bear a strong structural and visual resemblance to mathematical formalisms encountered in paper literature.